Skip to main content

 One of the primary use cases of clean rooms is to "enrich" existing customer data with data sourced from alternate parties.
 Doing so helps marketing and sales teams better understand the users leveraging strategic data points that would have otherwise not been available to them.

-For example, a credit card provider may want to enter into a data clean agreement with Experian to enrich their customer profiles with psychographic data like shopping behavior.
+For example, a credit card provider may want to enter into a data clean room agreement with Experian to enrich their customer profiles with psychographic data like shopping behavior.
 Leveraging the new enriched data points for segmentation, the credit card provider can then create custom audiences to target personalized campaigns across channels to drive personalization efforts.

 Audience Analysis